sh383/Getting-and-Cleaning-data-/codebook.md

 #Variables
 - subject : Numbers indicate the participants in the test
 - activity : Names of tested activity

-- tBodyAcc : Time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
+Time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 But features are normalized and bounded within [-1,1]
+- tBodyAcc-mean()
 - tBodyAcc-std()
 - tGravityAcc-mean()
 - tGravityAcc-std()